Health & Social Care

-GBHS Students learn Health and Social care to…
+GBHS Students Study Health and Social Care to…

 Level 3 BTEC Extended Diploma in Health and Social Care

 This is a three A Level equivalent course and makes up a full time programme of study.

 There are 13 units, of which 8 are mandatory, and there are 4 units which will assessed externally by the exam board.
 Assessment is a combination of examinations and coursework, including assessed work experience.

 In Health and Social Care students develop spiritually through their learning of how communities and societies function.
 We consider the different needs of individuals with different faiths and beliefs and how individuals should be treated equally.
 Students reflect on their own health and progress during their studies.
 We consider the impact that Maslow’s hierarchy of needs has when trying to attain our goals and ambitions for the future.

 Students develop moral education as part of the course by understanding issues such as confidentiality and data protection for individual records.
 We consider the consequences of actions such as attachment in childhood and the health inequalities across the country.
 Students study ethics of individualised care and how care and support should be personalised for everybody.
 Students on the course recognise the importance of treating individuals holistically and that the purpose of most care is to empower people to make their own choices about the treatment and support they receive.

 Health and social care students develop a range of social skills on the course during their classroom discussion and group work activities and out in the field during work experience and trips.
 They study the importance of building trust and professional relationships in the sector to ensure everybody receives the best possible care.
 The health and social care course allow students to consider a range of real world case studies and recognise the importance of understanding individual beliefs and customs and how that informs the care that professionals provide.
 Students research how health issues differ across the world and learn about the structures of care and health provision in the UK, mindful of how this compares internationally.